Activiti/activiti-7-developers-guide/components/activiti-cloud-app/QueryService.md

 ## Security and Permissions

-By default all users can access everything.
-The endpoints that begin with /admin/ can be restricted to just admin users by passing a role to use as the admin role as the value of the ACTIVITI_ADMIN_ROLE environment variable.
-If using keycloak then this should be a keycloak role.
+By default only admin users can access everything.
+The endpoints that begin with /admin/ can be opened up by passing the role 'user' as the value of the ACTIVITI_ADMIN_ROLE environment variable.

 Process instance, task and variable data can also be restricted to particular users or roles.
 This can be done by adding properties such as: